yirenershi/raw_can/README.md

 # use
 It can be used to understand the principle of the CAN bus. <br>
 It can be used in some applications that are cost sensitive and are not high for transmission rates, such as replacing some of the original RS485 based applications. <br>
-It can be used as data transmission between multiple CPU on board, using open - out output, and not suitable for CAN transceiver. <br>
+It can be used as data transmission between multiple CPU on board, using open - out output, and not using CAN transceiver. <br>
 A custom protocol based on CAN protocol can be used to communicate, increasing the complexity of the system and improving the difficulty of solving the problem. <br>

 # 软件CAN控制器